-The Drivers
+The Driver

 To have lots of bass requires moving lots of air.
-Your Sunfire Subwoofer incorporates two drivers that can move back and forth approximately five times more than a normal subwoofer.
+Your Sunfire Subwoofer incorporates a driver which can move back and forth approximately five times more than a normal subwoofer.
 This gives it a lot of air moving capacity which allows for majestic bass performance.